openshift-service-mesh/federation/README.md

     Multi-primary deployments, however, require control planes to access remote kube-apiservers.
     This often requires extra network configuration, as users typically do not want to expose kube-apiservers to the internet.

-1. Limited service sharing.

-    **Use case**: Only a subset of services needs to be shared across clusters (e.g., common APIs or external-facing services).

-    **Reason**: Federation allows you to expose and consume specific services across meshes using service entries, without fully integrating the control planes.
-This is partially possible in multi-primary deployment, but exporting services could be limited only to namespaces matching configured discovery selectors.

-1. Operational simplicity for isolated meshes.

-   **Use case**: Simplified troubleshooting and upgrades by isolating cluster-specific issues.

-   **Reason**: Since federated meshes don’t rely on a shared control plane, issues are localized to individual clusters.

 ## High-level architecture

 ![architecture](docs/arch/diagrams/overview.svg)